 Have you heard of decision fatigue?
 I feel like it’s something that I struggle with from time to time.
-If you’ve never heard of it, you can , but the basic gist is that as we have to make lots of decisions throughout our day/life, we get tired, and then we start to make poor decisions or just generally feel really stressed.
+If you’ve never heard of it, you can show about it here, but the basic gist is that as we have to make lots of decisions throughout our day/life, we get tired, and then we start to make poor decisions or just generally feel really stressed.
 I usually hear it talked about in connection with individuals who might run a large organization, own their own business, or manage a large team.
 But I also think it could apply to anyone who has to make a lot of decisions throughout their day.
 I can tell it’s something that many of my friends with young children go through.
 It seems to me that parenting a young child (or two, or three) can quickly double or triple the number of decisions you make throughout a day as being a parent puts you in the driver’s seat of not only your own life, but your kid’s, too.

 I know I feel decision fatigue from running my business and trying to manage our team as best I can.
 We are by no means a large company, but I still make a LOT of decisions every day and it’s one thing that others on our team rely on me for.
 And I absolutely love my job and love working with our team.
 So it’s important to me to minimize decision fatigue because it can lead to making bad decisions.
 I also think, for me, I sometimes feel like I use all my decision brain power at work and then I feel stressed by decisions I need to make in my personal life (even fun ones!).
 And since I know other people struggle with this as well, I’ve been trying to notice how leaders strategize to minimize decision fatigue in their lives, and I’ve been trying to implement some of those same strategies in my own.
 Here are three—and I’d LOVE to hear any additional strategies you might know as well.